In the 1940s, paleontologist Gustav Heinrich Ralph von Koenigswald went on an expedition to the island of Java in Indonesia.

 Goodhart’s Law highlights a phenomenon that we often overlook:

-When we try to incentivize a behavior with a measurable target, we tend to focus so much on achieving the measure that we lose sight of the object we had in mind.
+When we try to incentivize a behavior with a measurable target, we tend to focus so much on achieving the measure that we lose sight of the objective we had in mind.

 Here are some examples: